 After buying the car Greg got in touch with the family of the former owner, and was able to go and pick up spares that also had been kept for the car including a bonnet, three front guards, a bumper and various sundries.
 The bad news is that the car did came with a folder with it’s full service history, but the car yard seems to have “lost” it.
 The former owner is confident though that he still has the original purchase papers and has promised to hunt them out together with early photos

-The car was assembled in New Zealand during the period of Free Trade agreement between Australia and New Zealand, some 1,800 Complete Knocked Down P6Bs from UK were assembled in Nelson NZ and exported to Australia.
-This car has an unusual, and a non UK production colour, French Blue, which was also used by Nelson plant for a number of other British Leyland cars assembled at that time, including Triumph Stags.
+The car was assembled in New Zealand during the period of Free Trade agreement between Australia and New Zealand, some 1,800* Complete Knocked Down P6Bs from UK were assembled in Nelson NZ and exported to Australia.
+Under the RTA as much “local content” was used in Rover assembly.
+So, this car has a non UK production body colour, French Blue, which was also used by Nelson plant for a number of other British Leyland cars assembled at that time, including Triumph Stags.

 Since buying the car, the steering idler has been replaced and it has had a wheel alignment.
 In the process of the wheel alignment a buckle in the front driving side wheel was identified and now fixed.
 Greg is gradually ticking things off the list that he wishes to get done.